 High-protein foods you should eat often to reduce blood pressure are fish (salmon or canned tuna in water), eggs, beef, chicken breast, beans, nuts, chickpeas and cheese—specifically parmesan since it contains 35.1 grams of protein.
 If you’re vegetarian, opt for beans (containing seven to 10 grams of protein) and peanut butter.

 Don’t stress yourself out too much

 When you’re stressed, hormones cause your heart to beat faster (and narrow your blood vessels) which affects your blood pressure.
 This is why you must find ways to reduce your stress especially if you feel this often.
-Listening to music, walking your dog and sitting in silence for two minutes have all proven to reduce systolic blood pressure and stress levels.
+Listening to music, walking your dog and sitting in silence for two minutes have all been proven to reduce systolic blood pressure and stress levels.

 Subscribe to our newsletter to receive the latest sports news and active lifestyle and fitness features you need